 by Pass The Keys | Host Tips | 25 Nov 2016

-If you wish to succeed on Airbnb it is critical to choose your Airbnb listing title wisely.
+If you wish to succeed on Airbnb, it is critical to choose your Airbnb listing title wisely.
 The title of your Airbnb listing should have this objective: catch people’s attention as soon as they scroll through the results.

 If you want to learn how to name your listing to attract more guests, follow these 5 points:

 Adjectives are known to draw users’ attention.
-Include words such as cosy, lovely,spacious, bright when describing your property.
+Include words such as cosy, lovely, spacious, bright when describing your property.
 Wouldn’t you rather click on “Newly refurbished modern two bedrooms flat” than “Two bedrooms flat”?

 Airbnb provides users with 35 characters.
 Don’t waste this opportunity to inform people about your property, use all 35 of them!
-For example use a thesaurus to find shorter words or longer words if you need them, pretty is a shorter version of beautiful but if you have the space extraordinary is better than great.
+For example, use a thesaurus to find shorter words or longer words if you need them, pretty is a shorter version of beautiful but if you have the space extraordinary is better than great.

 When users search for listings, they have already selected the city they wish to visit in the base search criteria.
 Therefore, it is redundant and a waste of space to include your location in the listing title.

-If the main asset of your flat is a spacious terrace with an incredible view of the city, this should be included in the listing title.
+If the primary asset of your flat is a spacious terrace with an incredible view of the city, this should be included in the listing title.
 People who are looking to relax and have a glass of wine before dinner while enjoying a beautiful sunset will be immediately drawn to your title.

 What do you like to do in your flat?
-If you include your favourite activities that you can do in your property, people reading your listing will feel more drawn to it if they can relate to you!
+If you include your favourite activities that you can do on your property, people reading your listing will feel more drawn to it if they can relate to you!